ganelson/inform/working_notes.md

 	ãñõÃÑÕçÇøØæÆðÐþÎ£¡¿«»ßåÅœŒ
 	So © is a copyright sign, and Ф is a capital Cyrillic ef, and ▲ is a triangle
 	Backslash: \ At sign: @ Caret: ^ Tilde: ~

+The syntax recognised for character, dictionary and string literals now matches the syntax recognised by the main I6 compiler, except for one extension: the I6-to-Inter compiler also allows "[unicode N]", where N is a decimal number, to mean the character whose code point is N. The reason for this extension to the syntax is that it means that:

+	Include (-
+		[ Diacritical;
+			print "Ф is a capital Cyrillic ef, and ▲ is a triangle.^";
+		];
+	-).

+will work the same way when run through I7 as the definition:

+	[ Diacritical;
+		print "Ф is a capital Cyrillic ef, and ▲ is a triangle.^";
+	];

+would work if found in the source code for a kit -- in both cases, the ef and the triangle will be passed successfully through.
+Consistency between inform7 and inter seems more important on this than consistency between inter and inform6.

 ### Withdrawal of -kit, but not of -basic (27 June 2022)